Matt Gonzalez, found paper collage, “Starred with Premonitions”, 11 x 14 inches, 2015.

-a.Muse Gallery, Lux and Textura: Explorations Beyond the Surface, San Francisco (group show)
+a.Muse Gallery, Lux and Textura: Explorations Beyond the Surface, San Francisco (group show, curated by Danielle Rathbun)

 Smith Andersen Editions, The Hogarth Project, Palo Alto (group show)

-a.Muse Gallery, Fictions: The Worlds Writers and Artists Create, San Francisco (group show)
+a.Muse Gallery, Fictions: The Worlds Writers & Artists Create, San Francisco (group show)

-Meridian Gallery, Regarding Configurations, San Francisco (two-person show with Dennis Parlante)
+Meridian Gallery, Regarding Configurations, San Francisco (2-person show with Dennis Parlante)

 Guerrero Gallery, December Group Show, San Francisco (group show)